martinjc/compj-and-dataj-unconf/Readme.md

 Participants in the Unconference - please feel free to edit/submit a PR with a better bio!

-* Martin - Lecturer, Cardiff University - interested in data visualisation
+* Martin - Lecturer, interested in data visualisation
 * Glyn - Lecturer, reporter background, interested in data and stories
 * Caroline - come to see what was going on at datajconf
 * Eva - Works setting up sustainable data journalism in developing countries
-* Marianne - Non-profit HEI-DA - data journalism training (multi-lingual data journalism)
+* Marianne - Non-profit HEI-DA, data journalism training (multi-lingual data journalism)
-* Barry - Quantitative trainer - career break, interested in machine learning
+* Barry - Quantitative trainer, career break, interested in machine learning
-* Adrian - Data analyst - working with Open Data
+* Adrian - Data analyst, working with Open Data
-* Tomas - Computer Scientist - interested in tools for transparent data journalism
+* Tomas - Computer Scientist, interested in tools for transparent data journalism
-* David - Data journalist - physics background, wall street trader
+* David - Data journalist, physics background, wall street trader

 ## Topics